ysharplanguage/FastJsonParser/README.md

 Anonymous types support
 -----------------------

 Starting with [version 1.9.9.8](https://www.nuget.org/packages/System.Text.Json), the deserialization into anonymous types instances is also supported.
-[Here is an example](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/ParserTests.cs#L510) to get started:
+[Here is an example](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/ParserTests.cs#L510) to get started :

             // Anonymous type instance prototype of the target object model,
             // used for static type inference by the C# compiler (see below)